 Participants are expected to be confident programmers, with a recommended 2 or more years of professional experience or equivalent.
 All exercises will be in Python.
 No math background is assumed beyond high school level, although some familiarity with linear algebra is advantageous (you may enjoy watching some of Grant Sanderson’s wonderful Essence of Linear Algebra videos beforehand).

 Schedule and price

-This course is being offered as a special guest course by Dr. Brian Spiering, running 5:30pm-8:00pm Mondays and Wednesdays from 4-27 June 2018.
+This course is being offered as a special guest course by Dr. Brian Spiering, next running two evenings per week for 4 weeks in October 2018.